 When terrible things happen, it’s natural to want to help as quickly as possible.
-However, if you simply give to the first organization you find, your money may not achieve this goal.
+However, if you simply donate to the first charitable organization you find, your money may not achieve this goal.

 Features of the Best Charities

 The most crucial thing about any charity you give to is that it supports a cause you believe in.
 No matter how wisely a charity uses its money, there’s no point in giving to it if its goal is to support cancer research and yours is to fight climate change.

 However, within any given category, some charities do a better job than others.
 Your money will do the most good in the hands of a charity that has a clear purpose, uses every dollar as effectively as possible to support that purpose, and has effective oversight to prove it.